NanashiTheNameless/OrcaSlicer/README.md

 # How to Compile

-All updated build instructions for Windows, macOS, and Linux are now available on the official [OrcaSlicer Wiki - How to build](https://github.com/NanahsiTheNameless/OrcaSlicer/wiki/How-to-build) page.
+All updated build instructions for Windows, macOS, and Linux are now available on the unofficial [OrcaSlicer Wiki - How to build](https://github.com/NanashiTheNameless/OrcaSlicer/wiki/How-to-build) page.

 Please refer to the wiki to ensure you're following the latest and most accurate steps for your platform.